 The Big Picture…

-Are you familiar with the following Steve Jobs’ quote?
+I’m sure you are familiar with the following Steve Jobs’ quote?

 It doesn’t make sense to hire smart people and tell them what to do; we hire smart people so they can tell us what to do.